Read more about about extra-curricular opportunities sixth form students will have access to at St John’s.

 Voluntary work doesn’t have to be relevant to your career ambitions; whatever you do will increase your confidence and develop skills that you’ll be able to use in any career.
 However, it is especially useful if you have a particular University course or career path in mind.

 If there is a volunteering opportunity that you would like to be involved which we aren’t currently offering, then we are happy to listen to your ideas and make them happen if it is possible!

 What is private study?

 Private study is allocated on a sixth form students’ timetable to encourage independent study and completion of work within school.
-Students who study three A Level subjects are timetabled for 6 hours per fortnight, which is equivalent to 2 hours per subject.
+Students who study three A Level subjects are timetabled for 4 hours per fortnight.
 Students who study four A Level subjects are not given a private study allocation.

 Students use private study to complete a variety of tasks such as completing homework, planning coursework, practising past exam questions, making revision materials, revising for class assessments, reading around their subject etc.

 Private study is a registered, timetabled lesson and counts towards a students’ overall attendance.

 Where does private study take place?